 I have bifurcated the discussions on consciousness based on conceptual difference on consciousness in East and West.
 In the first part I have discussed studies on consciousness by the West and in the second part I have discussed the studies on consciousness by the East.
 The conceptual difference arises because of difference in approach of study.
 The Western world has been largely materialistic traditionally which is reflected clearly in their scientific approach to study nature.
 Therefore, most of scientists think that in physical world there is nothing beyond matter and and consciousness has emerged from matter, i.e. compex assembly of neurons in the brain.
 The scientists are studying consciousness with this premise.

 The study of consciousness started in the East i.e. India in prehistoric period, perhaps 7000 years ago when Rishis (ancient Indian Scholars) started the tradition of meditation.
 Many Rishis studied nature of mind and consciousness through meditation and the knowledge they generated by meditation is compiled in Vedas of which Advait Vedanta is a part.
 Advait Vedanta is not a philosophy but Western philosopher consider Advait Vedanta as a philosophical concept.
-Veda and thus doctrine of Advait Vedanta is based on experiential knowledge or more accurately the Adhyaatmic knowledge.( I have defined the word ‘Adhyaatmic’ in the previous post ) I consider experiential as equivalent to experimental knowledge.
+Veda and thus doctrine of Advait Vedanta is based on experiential knowledge or more accurately the Adhyaatmic knowledge.( I have defined the word ‘Adhyaatmic’ in the previous post ) I consider experiential knowledge as equivalent to experimental knowledge.
 Therefore, the description of mind in Vedanta which can be considered as the first ever model of mind is much more advanced than the model of mind proposed by Sigmund Freud which could not survive even decades.
-Vedantic approach to study consciousness and mind will be discussed in detail in future post.
-In this post I have discussed scientific approach and status of research in the field of consciousness.
+In this post I have discussed scientific approach and status of research in the field of consciousness

 The earliest study of consciousness in the West is attributed to Greek philosopher Plotinus, who proposed that consciousness is related to the experience.
 According to him the self is made up of different layers of consciousness, each layer representing a different experience.
 Thus, Plotinus was the first to introduce the notion of subjectivity.
 In addition to subjective experience, Plotinus may be the first to attribute consciousness to divine soul and introduced the idea of hypostasis, which is akin to concept of ‘Brahman’ given by ancient Indian Rishis and seers and is basis of Advait Vedanta.